ExpressionEngine/ExpressionEngine-User-Guide/source/cp/footer.rst

 License Information
 -------------------

-At the bottom right of the footer is the licensing information for your install of ExpressionEngine, or an option to set a valid license key.
-The information provided here is helpful for easy reference to your own license records, and in case you need to contact the license holder and/or transfer the license.
+A license key is not required to use ExpressionEngine, but if you have a legacy license key the bottom right of the footer will display the licensing information for your install of ExpressionEngine.

 .. contents::
   :local: